ailinzi/xianlinzi/Pooling-FAQ.md

 puzzlehash is just an address but in a different format.
-Addresses are human readable Points represent the amount of farming that a farmer has done To accumulate 1000 points you need 10 TiB farming for a day
+Addresses are human readable Points represent the amount of farming that a farmer has done To accumulate 1000 points you need 10 TiB farming for a day No, a singleton is a smart coin that guarantees it's uniqueness, that it is the only coin with that unique ID. singleton means there is only 1.